fapi-2-security-profile October 2024

 Introduction

-The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [attackermodel] so that it is suitable for protecting APIs in high-value scenarios
+The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [attackermodel] so that it is suitable for protecting APIs in high-value scenarios.
+It also follows the recommendations in the OAuth Security BCP [I-D.ietf-oauth-security-topics].

-Among them, this document specifies the process for a client to obtain sender-constrained tokens from the authorization server and use them securely against the resource servers, forming the basis of the framework.
+This document specifies the process for a client to obtain sender-constrained tokens from an authorization server and use them securely with resource servers.

 While the security profile was initially developed with a focus on financial applications, it is designed to be universally applicable for protecting APIs exposing high-value and sensitive (personal and other) data, for example, in e-health and e-government applications.